 Look for the blue flashes of Indigo Bunting and Eastern Bluebird near the herb garden, or hike up to the Loops Overlook to see Cedar Waxwing, Rose-breasted Grosbeak and a variety of warblers, vireos and woodpeckers.
 Pull up a chair on the deck in June and July to watch the swallows build their nests.

-The Orchard’s trails are open year-round, and facilities including the General Store and Grill are open May-October.
+Usually, the Orchard’s trails are open year-round, and facilities including the General Store and Grill are open May-October.
+Be sure to check their websites for updates about Helene impacts and recovery, and call ahead before scheduling your birding trip!

 Lake James State Park